naufalprtm/fractal-miner/README.md

 # fractal-miner

-Fractal Miner is a CUDA-based mining application that performs hashing operations and connects to a mining pool for cryptocurrency mining.
+Fractal Miner is a CUDA-based mining application that performs hashing operations and connects to a mining rpc for cryptocurrency mining.
 This guide will help you set up and run Fractal Miner on your system.

 ## Requirements